-The resources of the LCF facilities are available year round on a 24 by 7 basis except during maintenance periods.
+The resources of the LCF facilities are available year-round on a 24 by 7 basis except during maintenance periods.
 The LCFs employ sophisticated scheduler applications to schedule work on the resources.
 The scheduler works to maximize the use of the resource at all times.
 In order to maximize the potential of the machines, SC mandates that a large portion of the computing resources be devoted to large, leadership-class jobs, currently defined as jobs requiring over 20 percent of the computational resources.
-Researchers receive access to the LCFs primarily through successful peer reviewed proposals submitted to either the Innovative and Novel Impact on Theory and Experiment (INCITE) (https://science.osti.gov/ascr/Facilities/Accessing-ASCR-Facilities/INCITE) or the ASCR Leadership Computing Challenge (https://science.osti.gov/ascr/Facilities/Accessing-ASCR-Facilities/ALCC).
+Researchers receive access to the LCFs primarily through successful peer reviewed proposals submitted to either the Innovative and Novel Impact on Theory and Experiment (INCITE) (https://science.osti.gov/ascr/Facilities/Accessing-ASCR-Facilities/ASCR-Facilities/ASCR-Facilities/ALCC).